-It is important to remember PDAP is not a substitute for private insurance nor does it provide full compensation for losses.
-PDAP provides assistance to return property to its pre-disaster condition; expenses beyond that value will not be covered by PDAP.
-It does not provide financial assistance for drought or fire-related losses.
+PDAP is not a substitute for private insurance, nor does it provide full compensation for losses.
+PDAP helps return property to its pre-disaster condition; expenses beyond that value will not be covered by PDAP.
 It does not cover any loss of production or loss of revenue - including unseeded acres of agricultural land - as these losses are insurable.